nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-#### Deleting a person
+#### Deleting a doctor

-1. Deleting a person while all persons are being shown
+1. Deleting a doctor while all doctors are being shown

-  1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+  1. Prerequisites: List all doctors using the `list-doc` command.
+Multiple doctors in the list.

-  1. Test case: `delete 1`<br>
+  1. Test case: `del-doc 1`<br>
-     Expected: First contact is deleted from the list.
+     Expected: First doctor contact is deleted from the displayed doctors list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-  1. Test case: `delete 0`<br>
+  1. Test case: `del-doc 0`<br>
-     Expected: No person is deleted.
+     Expected: No doctor is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-  1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+  1. Other incorrect delete commands to try: `delete`, `del-doc x`, `...` (where x is larger than the list size)<br>
      Expected: Similar to previous.

 1. _{ more test cases …​ }_